THE HOTSPUR PRESS - DEVELOPMENT UPDATE

 Our plans were then delayed following an anonymous application to list the building which was dismissed in January 2025.

-We are now moving forward with the next stage of the planning process with the City Council and have made some design improvements to the plans.
+We are now moving forward with the next stage of the planning process with the City Council.

 The future

-We now look forward and reaffirm our commitment made to the community, the city and the regeneration of The Hotspur Press, which includes celebrating both its heritage and future:
+We now look forward and reaffirm our commitment made to the community and the city on the regeneration of The Hotspur Press.
+Our plans include:

 • 619 student rooms.